-The events of this past week have been deeply disturbing, the likes of which we have never seen in our lifetimes.
+The events of this past week have been deeply disturbing, the likes of which I have never seen in my lifetime.
 Every member of our community must contemplate their significance and do some soul searching.
-There has been a challenge to the constitutional process of transferring power, an assault on the legislative branch provoked by the executive branch, and a storming of the U.S. Capitol.
+There has been a challenge to the constitutional process of transferring power, an assault on the legislative branch, and a storming of the U.S. Capitol.
 Lines were dramatically crossed this week and this should leave us all troubled.

 CCU is a Christian university.
 It is also a conservative university.
 We make no apologies for this.

 Our highest commitment is to honor God and follow our Lord and Savior Jesus Christ and to be an outstanding university in the great and long tradition of Christian higher education.
 As Scripture states, we believe that nations and governments are accountable to God, that “righteousness exalts a nation, but sin is a disgrace to any people” (Proverbs 14:34, NASB).
 We celebrate the blessings of liberty.
 We believe that true freedom is found in Christ and that the truth sets us free.
 We believe that true liberty is not license but is an ordered liberty, ordered by virtue and God’s laws.
 We affirm the rule of law and believe that our constitutional structure has been influenced by divine revelation which has brought many blessings to our nation.
 It recognizes that we are created by God, and have a God-given dignity.
 It also recognizes that a dispersion of power is a wise political arrangement because of the corruption of human nature.

 There was nothing Christian or conservative about what happened Wednesday.
 What we saw was license — lawlessness and anarchy.
 Contesting an election is one thing — that is part of the constitutional process.
 So are protest and airing grievances, whether for racial injustice or election fairness.
 Double-checking our processes, whether laws and practices that racially discriminate or standards for fair elections, is right and important.